criteo/criteo-api-python-sdk/sdks/marketingsolutions_2025-07/docs/SellerCampaignUpdate.md

 # SellerCampaignUpdate

-Data used to update a seller's campaign
+Date used to update a Seller-Campaign's Bid.

 ## Properties
 Name | Type | Description | Notes